 Summer is here, which means it’s time to hit the water!
 A baby float is a great way for you and your little to lounge in the pool.
 But before heading outside, learn how to find the best baby float for your child.
 It all depends on baby’s age and personal preferences—but there are a few other general guidelines to keep in mind when purchasing a baby float.
 Whether you’re in the market for a baby pool float, neck float, swim float or something with a canopy, read on for our top shopping tips, as well as our list of favorite baby floats for the season.

 What to Look for When Buying a Baby Float

 When shopping for a baby float, there are a few things to keep in mind—including what it’s made of and how much it costs.
 (On average, a baby float costs between $10 and $30.)
 But perhaps even more importantly, you’ll need to remember the three S’s: sun protection, safety and size.

-Sun Protection Most pediatricians agree that babies should be kept out of direct sunlight until they’re at least 6 months old.
+Sun protection.
+Most pediatricians agree that babies should be kept out of direct sunlight until they’re at least 6 months old.
 But even after those first 6 months—and lathered up with your favorite sunscreen for babies—baby’s skin is still extremely delicate.
-That’s why you may want to invest in a baby float with a canopy, which is specifically designed for extra sun protection.
+That’s why you may want to invest in a baby float with canopy, which is specifically designed for extra sun protection.
 (But don’t forget the baby sun hat when you’re headed to the pool too!)